heyLu/qst/README.md

 - more steps:
 	* install (packages using the dependency manager of the type)
 	* init (create a new blueprint for projects)

+any further ideas? if so, open an issue or better yet, implement it yourself and send me a pull request.